Become a Buyer for a Major Department Store: How-To Guide

 A media buyer handles the purchasing of advertising space in print, outdoor, and broadcast outlets, such as magazines,...

 Research the requirements to become a shoe buyer.
-Learn about the job description, and read the step-by-step process to start a...
+Learn about the job description and common duties, and read the step-by-step...

 - Fashion Buyer Degree and Certificate Program Overviews